trangnguyen2906/Power-BI-Sales-Performance-Analysis-Retail/README.md

 ### Objective:
 ### 📖 What is this project about?

-- Provide a brief introduction to the project.
-Define the problem statement and why it is important.
-- Write in bullet point format

- _Example:_

- This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is
+This project analyzes global retail sales using the **Global Superstore** dataset and **Power BI**.
+It is designed to help senior managers:

- - optimize stock levels & improve demand forecasting
- - reduce costs.
+- Understand **sales and profit performance** across regions and products.

+- Identify **strategic opportunities** and **loss drivers**.

+- Make data-informed decisions on **product prioritization and market expansion.**

-### 👤 Who is this project for?
+### 👥 Who is this project for?

-Mention who might benefit from this project

- _Example:_
+- Business stakeholders and senior managers
+- Sales & marketing strategy teams

-✔️ Data analysts & business analysts
+- Data analysts and business intelligence professionals
-✔️ Supply chain managers & inventory controllers
-✔️ Decision-makers & stakeholders

-###  ❓Business Questions:
-Clearly outline what the business questions project will solve.

- _Example:_

-✔️ Identify high-demand products and sales trends.
-✔️ Optimize inventory levels to prevent overstocking or stockouts.
-✔️ Provide actionable insights through Power BI dashboards.
+### ❓ Business Questions
+This project helps answer key business questions, such as:

+- Which regions and markets are most/least profitable?

+- What product categories and sub-categories drive sales and returns?

+- Which customer segments yield the highest profit?

+- What factors are contributing to high return rates?

-### 🎯Project Outcome:
+### 🎯 Project Outcome:
-Summarize key findings and insights/ trends/ themes in a concise, bullet-point format.

- _Example:_
+Summarized below are key findings and patterns uncovered through analysis:

 ✔️ Sales Trends: The top X% of products generate Y% of revenue.
 ✔️ Inventory Optimization: Certain products are frequently out-of-stock, causing revenue loss.